PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 - SASS support in gulp only covers nesting and variables
 - any SASS complexity you may want above that would be on your own fork and may not be supported by this gulp implementation

+## Deploying to heroku
+- this boilerplate is ready to go for heroku git deployment
+- use the heroku cli and follow heroku's instructions for adding a git remote
+- remember you must specify the branch so instead of writing `git push heroku master` on the command line you would write `git push heroku 2016-macmillan:master`